-Emergency Contact Information: Download the emergency contact information excel form, complete it, and email_it to your admin person and to Joel Del Rosario [joel.delrosario@alaska.gov].
+Emergency Contact Information: Download the emergency contact information excel form, complete it, and email\it to your admin person and to Joel Del Rosario [joel.delrosario@alaska.gov].
 You can also get this Excel form from your admin staff.

-Returning to Work - Symptomatic Employees with No Documented Exposure
+Return to Work Flowchart - Sick or Symptomatic Employees with No Documented Exposure

-Returning to Work after Confirmed Exposure and Quarantine
+Return to Work Flowchart - Confirmed Exposure\